dansmaculotte/vue-zendesk/ReadME.md

 [![Dependencies][david-dm-src]][david-dm-href]
 [![Standard JS][standard-js-src]][standard-js-href]

-> Vue.js plugin for Zendesk
+> Vue.js plugin for Zendesk Web Widget

 This plugin allows you to configure and add Zendesk Web Widget